Arunvishnu123/semanticwebproject1/readme.md

  }
  ```

- ### Filter events in saint-etienne that are courses
+ # Filter events in saint-etienne that are courses

  - [ ] I added a class https://schema.org/CourseInstance to seperate the courses and other event.

  - [ ] Filter these events using the below REST API(Get Request) -  go to this link http://localhost:8080/swagger-ui/index.html#/event-controller/getEventsThatAreCoursesUsingGET  and execute
+ - [ ] Is available in this REST API http://localhost:8080/Event/saintetienne/courses

  ![ScreenShot](./images/courses.PNG)